Automate ArcGIS Enterprise Portal Administration with Organization Webhooks and FME Flow

 8. Publish to FME Flow

-Save the workspace and click Publish to open the Publishing Wizard to connect and publish the workspace to FME Flow.
+Save the workspace and click Publish to open the Publishing Wizard.
+Then, connect to and publish the workspace to FME Flow.

 Select your FME Flow connection and choose a repository to upload the workspace to (or create a new repository).
 Click Next.